 Results suggest that ionic liquid hybrid organosilica/Pd-NPs under multiphase conditions operate akin to catalytically active membranes.

 It is well known that for many metal-catalyzed reactions the support influences the catalytic properties of the metal particles.
-The strong metal−support interaction (SMSI) effect may be due to:
+The strong metal−support interaction (SMSI) effect may be due to: (i) geometrical effects: for example, the metallic nanoparticles (MNPs) are capped by functional groups from the support that migrate to the surface of the nanoparticles during the reaction; (ii) electronic effects: charge transfer between support and nanoparticle.

 Indeed, the capping layer can create new catalytically active sites or also block access to them, the latter being detrimental for the catalytic properties of the nanoparticles.